Cannabis grow light technology is always changing. Grow lighting PAR, is something that growers have never really had to pay attention to before.

 But recent studies suggest, that this is wrong, and a plant actually absorbs much more green than initially thought.
 Though a plant reflects a lot of green light, it also uses a substantial amount if it too.
 Removing it from the spectrum all together, can be detrimental to the plants growth.

 Research suggest, that rather than giving your plant more of a certain spectrum of light, a full spectrum light can give the plants the light energy it needs in all different wavelengths.
-So to give the plant a good mix across the 400-700 nm spectrum (PAR) will be best.
+So to give the plant a good mix alot across the 400-700 nm spectrum (PAR) will be best.

-Even adding some supplementary light for extra deep red, or blue will help the plant grow.
+Even adding some supplement light for extra deep red, or blue will help the plant grow.
 The more a grow light can imitate sunlight, the better, as this is the light plants have evolved with for millions of years.
 They know how to use it.

 When you are looking to buy a new grow light, or bulb, grow lighting PAR is an important factor.
 You can find out what PAR a light covers, usually from a graph on the side of the box.